Joint application design

-Origin

-Joint application is a term originally used to describe a software development process pioneered and successfully deployed during the mid-1970s by the New York Telephone Company's Systems Development Center under the direction of Dan Gielan.
-Following a series of remarkably successful implementations of this methodology, Gielan lectured extensively in various forums on the methodology, its benefits and best practices.
-Arnie Lind, then a Senior Systems Engineer at IBM Canada in Regina, Saskatchewan created and named joint application design, in 1974.
-This was an improvement on existing methods, which entailed application developers spending months learning the specifics of a particular department or job function, and then developing an application for the function or department.
-In addition to significant development backlog delays, this process resulted in applications taking years to develop, and often not being fully accepted by the application users.
+Joint application design is a term originally used to describe a software development process pioneered and deployed during the mid-1970s by the New York Telephone Company's Systems Development Center under the direction of Dan Gielan.
+Following a series of implementations of this methodology, Gielan lectured extensively in various forums on the methodology and its practices.
+Arnie Lind, then a Senior Systems Engineer at IBM Canada in Regina, Saskatchewan created and named joint application design in 1974.
+Existing methods, however, entailed application developers spending months learning the specifics of a particular department or job function, and then developing an application for the function or department.
+In addition to development backlog delays, this process resulted in applications taking years to develop, and often not being fully accepted by the application users.

-Arnie Lind's idea was simple: rather than have application developers learn about people's jobs, why not teach the people doing the work how to write an application?
+Arnie Lind's idea was that rather than have application developers learn about people's jobs, people doing the work could be taught how to write an application.
 Arnie pitched the concept to IBM Canada's Vice President Carl Corcoran (later President of IBM Canada), and Carl approved a pilot project.
 Arnie and Carl together named the methodology JAD, an acronym for joint application design, after Carl Corcoran rejected the acronym JAL, or joint application logistics, upon realizing that Arnie Lind's initials were JAL (John Arnold Lind).

 The pilot project was an emergency room project for the Saskatchewan Government.
 Arnie developed the JAD methodology, and put together a one-week seminar, involving primarily nurses and administrators from the emergency room, but also including some application development personnel.
-The project was a huge success, as the one-week seminar produced a detailed application framework, which was then coded and implemented in less than one month, versus an average of 18 months for traditional application development.
+The one-week seminar produced an application framework, which was then coded and implemented in less than one month, versus an average of 18 months for traditional application development.
 And because the users themselves designed the system, they immediately adopted and liked the application.
 After the pilot project, IBM was very supportive of the JAD methodology, as they saw it as a way to more quickly implement computing applications, running on IBM hardware.